 A solar water heating system uses solar energy to heat water for domestic or commercial purposes.
 Solar panels and water heating panels are often mistakenly assumed to have the same function, though this is incorrect.

 Solar water heating systems collect the heat from the sun with the use of solar collectors.
 Collectors are generally fitted to the roof (pitched or flat), where they receive the most sunlight.
-They can also be mounted at ground level or even on a south facing wall, but the best option will always be the location where the collectors are most exposed to the sun.
+They can also be mounted at ground level or even on a south-facing wall, but the best option will always be the location where the collectors are most exposed to the sun.

-Flat plate collectors consist of hot water solar panels with a flat glazing which are mounted on a roof and the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.
+Flat plate collectors consist of hot water solar panels with a flat glazing that is mounted on a roof, while the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.

-Apart from the collector, you need to route highly insulated pipes from the collectors to a hot water cylinder (either existent, or a new one).
+Apart from the collector, you need to route highly insulated pipes from the collectors to a hot water cylinder (either existent or a new one).
 Cold water from the bottom of this cylinder is then pumped through the collector, which heats the water and then sends it to the top of the hot water store.

 The video below explains how the solar water heating system works:

 A domestic system will generally cost around £3,000 and £5,000, depending on the size of the property and whether you need a new hot water cylinder or you use the existing one.
 Bear in mind, however, that it is difficult to estimate exact solar water heating panel prices, therefore it is always recommended to consult with an installer.

 If you decide to buy solar hot water panels you could save a great deal on your monthly energy bill.

 Typical savings on a solar water heating system with a properly insulated building, proper installation, and proper usage can reach up to £60 per year when switching from a gas heating system, and £70 per year when switching from an electric immersion heating.

 However, savings can vary depending on the household’s energy usage.